 Pectin is found in nearly all fruits and vegetables, where it is concentrated in the plant cell walls, helping to stick them together.
 The concentration of pectin usually reaches a maximum when the fruit just becomes ripe, after which the amount of pectin gradually declines.

 Although all these fruits and vegetables contain high levels of pectin not all of them would necessarily be good in a waffle recipe.
-For instance, citrus peel contains a lot of pectins but would impart a strong flavor because the peel is where the citrus natural oils are concentrated.
-Other fruits and vegetables might impart an undesirable color to the waffles, which would be the case with blackberries, strawberries, tomatoes, and green beans.
+For instance, citrus peel contains a lot of pectin but would impart a strong flavor because the peel is where the citrus natural oils are concentrated.
+Other fruits and vegetables might impart an undesirable color to the waffles, which would be the case with blackberries and Elderberries.

 Applesauce, mashed bananas, mashed sweet potato, or pureed passionfruit have the advantage since their flavors are less intense than some of the other options.
 However, if you are going to serve your waffles with sweet toppings and do not mind the color, most fruit purees will also work.